 Podcast Climate Festival 2022

-On the occasion of the Climate Festival 2022, Margaux Lespagnard (VUB) and Gwen Verlinden (TEKEN architecture), together with Julia Alegre Mouslim and Maïté de Haan (Troebel), philosophized about the future of sustainable and affordable living.
+On the occasion of the Climate Festival 2022, Margaux Lespagnard (VUB) and Gwen Verlinden (TEKEN architectuur), together with Julia Alegre Mouslim and Maïté de Haan (Troebel), philosophized about the future of sustainable and affordable living.
+You can listen to the podcast here.
 We talked about what we learned from the Circular Building Affordable Housing project.
 The Climate Festival will take place from 12 to 16 October 2022 in Antwerp and is organized by Troebel, a philosophical platform that creates clarity in a murky world.
-You will be able to listen to the podcast on the festival and online on their website.

 March 18 and May 10 and 12, 2022